lajordan09/lajordan09/job-simulations/supermarket-analysis/README.md

 The task involved analyzing a supermarket transaction dataset to extract insights about customer purchasing behavior and store performance.

 ## 🎯 Objectives
-- Explore and clean the `supermarket_transaction.csv` dataset.
+- Explore and clean the `supermarket_transaction.xlxs` dataset.
 - Identify trends in product categories, payment methods, and customer spending.
 - Create summary tables and visualizations to support data-driven insights.